 Exclusive report from Siti Salwa Shaari

-Emperor Naruhito, 59, succeeded his father, Emperor Akihito, on May 1 after the latter abdicated due to health reasons.
+Naruhito, 59, succeeded the throne from his father, Emperor Akihito, on May 1, after the latter abdicated due to health reasons, becoming the first emperor to do so.

-Naruhito's ascension to the throne will mark the start of a new era in Japan known as Reiwa which means harmony and order.
-Akihito’s era since 1989 was known as Heisei which means achieving peace.
+Naruhito’s ascension to the throne will begin a new era in Japan known as ‘Reiwa’ which means ‘harmony and order’, effectively drawing the curtain on Akihito’s era since 1989 known as ‘Heisei’ (achieving peace).